snekboss/JustBlade/JustBlade/Assets/Scripts/DocumentationMainPage.md

 \section goals Goal of the Game

-The goal of the game is to become the champion of the Melee Tournament.
+The goal of the game is to repel the hordes of enemy invaders.

 \section goals Credits

 => The programming, as well as the modelling, rigging and animating are done by Ogulhan Bozkir (me).
 For modelling and animations, I was inspired by inspired by the video game Mount & Blade: Warband (https://www.taleworlds.com/en/Games/Warband).
-=> The modelling, rigging and animating were done using Blender: https://www.blender.org/ => The flavor text which are written in InformationMenuUI are done by Microsoft's Bing AI chat bot, based on my instructions.
+=> The modelling, rigging and animating were done using Blender (version 2.76b): https://www.blender.org/ => The engine that is being used is the Unity Engine (version 2021.3.6f1): https://unity.com/ => The flavor text which are written in InformationMenuUI are done by Microsoft's Bing AI chat bot, based on my instructions.
 => The sound effects were imported from free assets found in Unity's Asset store.
 For these sound effects, the credits go to the following: